tomecarvalho/fedora-i3-dotfiles/stow/i3blocks/.config/i3blocks/volume-pipewire/README.md

 - Always shows the symbol for the current volume threshold, even when muted (no special muted icon)
 - When muted, scrolling to adjust volume will unmute
+- Right click opens a volume mixer app (defaults to `pavucontrol`, can be replaced through environment variable)